fullstack-development/developers-roadmap/shared/middle-3/clean-architecture.md

 3. What is &ldquo;package by component&rdquo; approach?

+4. Can we bypass layer in "package by component" approach?
+Why?

-4. What are other decoupling modes?
+5. What are other decoupling modes?